the charity for your community

 More information at Used Cars section of the Adviceguide site

-Residents can pick up more than just a book at the borough’s libraries with Leytonstone library offering a new service.
+You can pick up more than just a book at the borough’s libraries with Leyton library offering a new service.

-Waltham Forest Citizen’s Advice Bureau (CAB), which is funded by the Council, will be available at the library every Monday from 10am-1pm, starting on 5th October until 31 December.
+Waltham Forest Citizen’s Advice Bureau (CAB), which is funded by the Council, will be available at the library everyday for appointments.

-The outreach team based at the library will be experienced and qualified staff, so residents will be in safe hands.
+The outreach team based at the library are experienced and qualified staff, so residents are in safe hands.

 Can’t find what you are looking for?
 Look in Adviceguide